 - The above DTI Caps apply for borrowers with at least a 620 FICO Credit Score

 - Under 620 FICO credit scores, FHA DTI Cap is at 43% for it to render an approve/eligible per AUS Findings

 Debt to income ratio is the total amount of monthly payments you have divided by the total monthly gross income.

-- For example, if a consumer has a monthly automobile loan payment is $200, credit card payment of $100, and proposed new mortgage housing payment will be $800 which includes property taxes, mortgage insurance, and property insurance.
+- and proposed new mortgage housing payment will be $800 which includes property taxes, mortgage insurance, and property insurance

-- Borrowers would not qualify for a conventional mortgage loan but will qualify for a FHA mortgage loan on the above case scenario.
+- Borrowers would qualify FHA mortgage loan on the above case scenario

 Higher FHA Mortgage Rates Means Higher Monthly Payment